 The Merrimack River Eagle Festival

-Presented by Mass Audubon’s Joppa Flats Education Center and the Parker River National Wildlife Refuge
+Presented by Mass Audubon’s Joppa Flats Education Center & Parker River National Wildlife Refuge

 Save the Date!

 Saturday, February 9, 2019

 When winter returns to Merrimack Valley, so do the Bald Eagles.
 Every year we host a grand event marking their return, and we hope you'll join us in Newburyport and Amesbury to celebrate these very special winter residents.

 The 2019 Merrimack River Eagle Festival will be held on February 9, 2019.

 - Live owls and hawks from Drumlin Farm

 - Pose for a photo with a raptor

 - Family activities at Parker River National Wildlife Refuge Headquarters and Joppa Flats Education Center

 I have little children.
 Which of the three live bird shows would be appropriate for us?